tildeclub/site/wiki/source/json.md

 ---
-title: Using JSON in tilde.club
+title: Using JSON in Tilde.club
 category: tutorials
 ---

 JSON is the "Javascript Object Notation", basically a file format for data that's suitable for easy processing by most modern web-based tools.

-Several tilde.club programs expose APIs essentially by spitting out JSON as their output, including e.g. the list of recently updated home pages at
+Several Tilde.club programs expose APIs essentially by spitting out JSON as their output, including e.g. the list of recently updated home pages at